 - Students who are more than 5 minutes late to an appointment forfeit the time slot.
 If late-comers still wish to be tutored, they will have to wait for a drop-in session.

 - Students may only be seen ONCE per day

 - Students who are waiting for a drop-in session can leave at their own risk.
 If you are not here when your name is called, your name will be removed from the drop-in box.

 - Drop-in sessions last 25 minutes.
 Appointment sessions last 45-50 minutes.

 - Students who miss three appointments will lose their appointment-making privileges for the remainder of the semester.
-If you call in advance to cancel your appointment, you will not be considered a "no-show," and the cancelled appointment will not count toward your "three missed sessions" total.
+If you call at least 24 hours in advance to cancel your appointment, you will not be considered a "no-show," and the cancelled appointment will not count toward your "three missed sessions" total.